Edison AI Academy · For Schools

 • How students are taught

-Small cohorts of Whole-class, whole-year, or selected cohorts, mentor ratio 1 Edison facilitator : 12–16 students.
+Small cohorts of Up to 25 students per class, mentor ratio 1 Edison facilitator : 12–16 students.
 Edison runs on case-based learning, rotating studio roles, prototype-first modules, and parent and leadership showcase.

 • Final outcome